samuelboardman/api-manager-service/README.md

 Note:
 This project is still ongoing..
-Not Implemented yet
+Not Implemented yet:
-Authentication
+1. Authentication
-Input Validation
+2. Input Validation
-Majority of Test Cases
+3. Majority of Test Cases
-The service should automates API Push requests by consuming from user API pull request to push to RabbitMQ for the third party to consume
+4. The service should automates API Push requests by consuming from user API pull request to push to RabbitMQ for the third party to consume

-Initaited by Samuel BoardMan
+5. Initaited by Samuel BoardMan